 The effects and implications of drinking on a daily basis can be more complicated.
 People who have a drinking problem will likely have difficulty reducing or stopping how much they drink.
 This feeling of lacking control or craving alcohol can be a sign of dependence and addiction.

 Alcohol dependence and addiction are just two risks of drinking every day.
-Heavy alcohol consumption can pose several other health risks, including liver and heart disease.
+Heavy alcohol consumption can pose several other health risks, including gastritis, and eventually liver and heart disease.
 Continue reading below to learn more about the effects of drinking every day and treatment options for alcohol abuse.